 Students majoring in mathematics may choose to pursue initial teacher licensure as an early childhood teacher or elementary teacher.
 Also, mathematics majors may pursue initial licensure as a teacher of mathematics for the middle school or secondary levels.
 Students seeking any of these licensures must complete a mathematics major, education major and a licensure program in education.

 MODERN LANGUAGES

-(413) 662-5399, www.mcla.edu/span Chairperson: P.Nnodim@mcla.edu
+(413) 662-5399 Chairperson: David Braden-Johnson, Ph.D.
+Email: D.Johnson@mcla.edu

 PROGRAM AVAILABLE SPANISH MINOR

 SPANISH MINOR PROGRAM